 The accompanying unaudited condensed consolidated financial statements of the Company have been prepared on a going concern basis in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial reporting and as required by Regulation S-X, Rule 10-01.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (including those which are normal and recurring) considered necessary for a fair presentation of the interim financial information have been included.
 When preparing financial statements in conformity with GAAP, the Company must make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures at the date of the financial statements.
 Actual results could differ from those estimates.
 Additionally, operating results for the three and six months ended June 30, 2023 are not necessarily indicative of the results that may be expected for any other interim period or for the fiscal year ending December 31, 2023.
-For further information, refer to the financial statements and footnotes included in the Company's annual financial statements for the fiscal year ended December 31, 2022, which are included in the Company's annual report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 31, 2023.
+For further information, refer to the financial statements and footnotes included in the Company's annual financial statements for the fiscal year ended December 31, 2022, which are included in the Company's annual financial statements of the fiscal year.